-Gretchen Alms ’04 Spanish, Latin American area studies, 1st Vice President
+Gretchen Alms ’04 Spanish, Latin American area studies, president

 After attending graduate school, Amy returned to Morris to practice personal injury law at Fluegel, Anderson, McLaughlin & Brutlag, Chartered.
 She and husband Donny Wohlers (along with his business, Old Number 1 Bar and Grill) are proud supports of Cougar athletics.
 Amy enjoys outdoor activities, community events, and reading.
 Amy and Donny have four children.